IVSoftware/dgv-with-auto-total-class/readme.md

         public event PropertyChangedEventHandler PropertyChanged;
     }

-This class will support the data binding to the `numericUpDown` which could be added at the bottom of `OnLoad`.
+Now when you go to do the `numericUpDown` data binding (which could be added at the bottom of `OnLoad`) it will respond to changes of `total`.

     numericUpDown.DataBindings.Add(
         nameof(numericUpDown.Value),